Scobalula/Cerberus-Repo/README.md

 The latest version can be downloaded from the [Released](https://github.com/Scobalula/Cerberus-Repo/releases) section.

-By using Cerberus you are agreeing to the license terms included in the download and on the [License](https://github.com/Scobalula/Cerberus-Repo/releases) page.
+By using Cerberus you are agreeing to the license terms included in the download and on the [License](https://github.com/Scobalula/Cerberus-Repo/) page.

 Once downloaded you can either use the UI or CLI version and drag and drop/load scripts.
 In the UI version you can double click scripts to load them and click functions to jump to them in the decompiler/disassembly.
 Check the "HowToUse.txt" in the download for more info on UI shortcuts, etc.

 # Credits:

-* kokole and Nukem - Basics of how the VM works from their original gsc reader
+* kokole and Nukem - Basics of how the Bo2 VM works from their original gsc reader (which was a huge amount of help with Bo3's, so a big thanks goes to them for their work)
+* Master131 - Black Ops II Fast File Decompression Code

 # Limitations:

 As with any decompiler there are limitions to the output Cerberus provides.

 * Scripts must be dumped from a Fast File as the VM modifies the buffers.
 Currently only Black Ops III is supported by the built in CLI fast file extractor, for Black Ops II (which may be supported later) you can use other extractors such as master131's.

+* Some if/else/else if blocks might be incorrectly bundled.
+The if/else/else if resolver is basic and will be improved.

 * Some for loops may not be properly marked, or detected, but this is rare.